EthanDGee/LightningLinks/README.md

 - Port the Project to an Obsidian Plugin for ease of use.
 - Expand notes compatibility (e.g., plain text files or other formats beyond Markdown).
+- Allowing for people that use the folder system within obsidian for advanced organization
+-
 ---

+### HACKUSU

+This project was made over the course of 18 hours for the [HackUSU 25](https://huntsman.usu.edu/hackusu/)
 ## License

 This project is licensed under the MIT License.
 Please refer to the `LICENSE` file for more details.